oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 In this article, you learned how to use Prisma to define a schema for your database.
 You then learned how to create a migration from that schema and seed your database.
 You saw that Prisma could be used with the most popular database options, including SQL Server, MySql, MongoDB, and more.

 You also learned how to build a CSS file with Tailwind CSS.
-You learned the simple tailwind configuration and how the Tailwind CLI uses your code to build its CSS file.
+We walked through a simple tailwind configuration and how the Tailwind CLI uses your code to build its CSS file.

 Finally, you learned how to secure your express application using passport.